 The village of Silk Route Sikkim is located in the eastern part of Sikkim and is the site where the famous “old silk route” passes through.
 Historically, this hamlet was used as a transit camp for the trade between Tibet and India.
-The Silk Route in Sikkim is an offshoot of an ancient trade route that originated via Lhasa; the Capital City of Tibet.
-In India, this historic route passes through Chumbi Valley and Nathula Pass in the Eastern district of Sikkim and finally halts at the port of Tamralipta, the present Tamluk in West Bengal.
+The Silk Route in Sikkim is an offshoot of an ancient trade route that originated via Lhasa, the capital city of Tibet.
+This historic route passes through Chumbi Valley and Nathula Pass in the Eastern district of Sikkim in India.
+Finally, it halts at the port of Tamralipta, the present Tamluk in West Bengal. .
 From Tamralipta, the Silk Route enters other parts of the Far East such as Sri Lanka, Bali, and other regions.

-The traders used this route to come to India crossing the border to sell silk products, for this reason, it has been referred to as ‘silk route’.
+Traders used this route to sell silk products in India by crossing the border, so they called it the ‘silk route’.
 This route connected the town of Lhasa (Tibet) with Kalimpong (West Bengal, India), and it was functional few decades ago until the Chinese invasion of Tibet.

 Historical Background & Importance:

-This historic Silk Route in Sikkim, despite its adverse climate and often neglected by merchants, is considered one of the most ancient bases of the South Western Silk Route, which interlinked the Yunan Province of China to Tibet and finally to India and as distant as Afghanistan.
+This historic Silk Route in Sikkim, despite its adverse climate and being often neglected by merchants, is considered one of the most ancient bases of the South Western Silk Route.
+It interlinked the Yunan Province of China to Tibet and eventually to India, as well as distant places like Afghanistan.

 Also, the Silk Route passing via Sikkim was comparatively a safer land route alternative for the traders’ convoys.
-This almost unknown part of the Ancient Silk Route measured only 900 km between Lhasa and Tamralipta, which is considerably shorter than the other seaports, making it an attractive and safer option for traders.
+This almost unknown part of the Ancient Silk Route measured only 900 km between Lhasa and Tamralipta.
+This distance was considerably shorter than the other seaports, making it an attractive and safer option for traders.

 The offshoots of the South Western Silk Route that entered Sikkim at various Mountain Passes converged at Eastern Sikkim and finally led to the plains of Bengal.
 From the port of Bengal, the trade route diverged to various seaports and trade bases in India including Sonargaon in present Bangladesh.